- Political Interference in Government Science

 In response to the Covid-19 pandemic, the FDA suspended enforcement of numerous rules, including waiving requirements for dispensing certain drugs to allow for virtual prescriptions and telemedicine.
 The FDA retained in-person dispensing requirements for 17 drugs, the majority of which can cause immediate adverse events (such as stroke, pulmonary embolism, anaphylaxis, overdose, or death).
 The FDA also included mifepristone, used for medication abortion care and the management of miscarriages, on this list, even though studies have found that mifepristone is safer than common drugs such as penicillin and Viagra that are much more widely available.
 Thus, patients needing the drug must continue to have in-person visits with their healthcare providers, which undermine social distancing guidelines and threaten the health of both patients and doctors.
 Researchers have found that eliminating these medication abortion restrictions would result in over two million fewer clinical contacts during the 18-month period that the Covid-19 pandemic is expected to last.

 A number of providers and patients filed suit in federal court seeking an immediate end to the in-person dispensing requirement for mifepristone.
 National provider organizations such as the American Congress of Obstetricians and Gynecologists, the American Academy of Family Physicians, and the American Medical Association also requested that the FDA lift the requirement during the pandemic.
 A federal judge ordered the FDA to do so in July 2020, reasoning that the delay in access to reproductive healthcare and the health risks presented by the pandemic that the rule likely creates an unconstitutional burden.
-The government appealed the ruling, but the Supreme Court declined to reinstate the rule. footnote1_5gto3gq 1 The Brennan Center created this entry in collaboration with the EMAA Project.
+After the government appealed the ruling, a divided Supreme Court decided along ideological lines to reinstate the rule.
+Writing in dissent, Justice Sonia Sotomayor said the decision imposed "an unnecessary, irrational and unjustifiable undue burden on women seeking to exercise their right to choose" and that the Trump administration had failed to submit "a single declaration from an FDA or HHS official explaining why the Government believes women must continue to pick up mifepristone in person, even though it has exempted many other drugs from such a requirement given the health risks of COVID–19." footnote1_yl9mhh9 1 The Brennan Center created this entry in collaboration with the EMAA Project.

 Political Official Seeking to Censor and Attack Centers for Disease Control and Prevention